alexzhang1030/npms/README.md

 # NPMS(cripts)

-a CLI shows your project npm scripts
+a CLI shows and executes your project npm scripts

 ## Installation